stat545ubc-2023/assignment-b4-sarahmasri/assignment-b4.md

 ## Exercise 2

 In this exercise, we make a function that converts words into our own version of Pig Latin.
 Call this new made-up language Cow Latin.
-The Cow Latin consists of two components:
+Cow Latin consists of two components:

 <ins>